 Collections can take place anytime between 7am and 3pm on your chosen collection day.
 Your items must be presented at the agreed collection point by 7am.

-The price has decreased to £40 for up to 5 items (previously £50 until 1 April 2020), with any additional items charged at £8 per item.
+The cost is £40 for up to 5 items, with any additional items charged at £8 per item.

 The cost to landlords is £70 for up to 5 items, with additional items charged at £14.